 Fonterra has no official statement on the situation that I can find as yet, although I’ve seen references to press releases.
-Private or not, I think, like Lucy, they have some splainin’ to do.
+Private or not, I think they have some explaining to do.

 Lessons from the great milk-powder fiasco of ’08

 It has been heartening to see both the Chinese press and the Internet go to town on Sanlu, especially since they’re not my client.
-While I don’t envy them their PR miseries, the willingness of the Chinese press to take on big Chinese companies that do wrong by their customers (as opposed to just foreign ones) is an important development for civil society.
+While I don’t envy them their PR miseries, the willingness of the Chinese press to take on big Chinese companies that do wrong by their customers is an important development for civil society.
 While the coverage will follow the Central Propaganda Department guidelines referred to above, the whack of big, negative headlines may still have a salutory effect on other companies.
 That’s as it should be.
 People trust brands.
-The tradeoff is that brands are accountable, and the media is an important part of the mechanism for making them so.
+The tradeoff is that brands are accountable and the media is an important part of the mechanism for making them so.